* Spot gold may fall to $1,303/oz - technicals

 * Dollar index rises to highest since Feb.
 9

-(Additional reporting by Eileen Soreng and Nithin Prasad; Editing by Dale Hudson)
+(Additional reporting by Eileen Soreng and Nithin Prasad, editing by Larry King Editing by Dale Hudson and Mark Potter)